 This is My Rifle

 Each clone trooper in the Grand Army of the Republic has his own weapon and suit of armor.
 These are provided apart from the trooper’s ability to obtain other equipment through the Requisition rules.
 The weapon is a DC-15A Blaster Rifle, standard issue for clone troopers throughout the Clone Wars.
-The armor is the Mark II Clone Trooper Laminate Armor system with a retro-appearing Mark I-style helmet.
+The armor is the Mark II Clone Trooper Laminate Armor system.
+(The version preferred by 33-Squad includes a retro-appearing Mark I-style helmet.)

 These two items do not count against the trooper’s Requisition budget.
 Moreover, these can be swapped for other gear, effectively increasing the budget by a like amount: 900 credits for the Blaster Rifle and 2,500 credits for the Laminate Armor.